Dmitri-Sintsov/django-jinja-knockout/docs/clientside.rst

         }
     };

+There is built-in `$.component`_ plugin, which allows to get the Javascript component instance bound to particular DOM element.
+It returns either an component object, `null` when there is no bound component, or an instance of `Promise`_ to resolve the lazy loaded component, see `$.component promise`_.

-See `Global IoC`_ how to register custom Javascript class.
+See `Component IoC`_ how to register custom Javascript component class.

 See `GridDialog`_ code for the example of built-in component, which allows to fire AJAX datatables via click events.

-Because `GridDialog`_ class constructor may have many options, including dynamically-generated ones, it's preferable to generate ``data-component-options`` JSON string value in Python / Jinja2 code.
+Because `GridDialog`_ class constructor may have many options, including dynamically-generated ones, it's preferable to generate ``data-component-options`` JSON string value in Python / Jinja2 code (see :ref:`tpl_string_formatting`).

 Search for `data-component-class`_ in djk-sample code for the examples of both document ready and button click component binding.